GOP state officials push back on employer vaccine mandate

 At a news conference, Florida Gov. Ron DeSantis criticized what he called an “executive fiat” for the private sector.
 Iowa Gov. Kim Reynolds characterized the mandate as an imposition on personal choice, saying people should be able to make their own health care decisions.
 She recently signed a bill guaranteeing that people who are fired for refusing a vaccine can qualify for unemployment benefits.

 At least 19 Republican-led states previously sued the Biden administration over a separate mandate requiring vaccines for employees who work for federal contractors.
-Three more filed similar lawsuits Thursday.
+Several more filed similar lawsuits Thursday.

 Biden, in a statement Thursday, dismissed the argument from many GOP governors and lawmakers that a mandate for employers will hurt businesses' ability to keep workers on the job.